videolan/vlc-winrt/README.md

 It's currently written in C# and uses [libvlcpp](https://code.videolan.org/videolan/libvlcpp) (C++) and [libvlcppcx](https://code.videolan.org/videolan/vlc-winrt/tree/master/modules/libvlcppcx) (C++/CX) for interop with managed code.

+#### ⚠️ ⚠️ ⚠️ Status update: The VLC for WinRT app is retired (deprecated), there is no more development being done on it.
+We advice you to use the classic VLC app instead.
+For UWP support in your LibVLC apps, have a look at [libvlcsharp](https://code.videolan.org/videolan/LibVLCSharp).

 - [Requirements](#requirements)
 - [Building](#building)
     - [VLC-WinRT](#vlc-winrt)